 The first mistake that most business owners make is hiding the upcoming transformation from their team.
 The fact that their team needs to know every small traction that’s going to affect them is taken for granted.

 So before you announce the decision and its implementation, try to discuss it with them openly.
 Tell them why you’re making this change.
 If they are convinced with the points you have put forward, implementation of the change will become easier.

 2. Analyze the Effects of the Changes

 It’s always good to be prepared for the consequences before they arrive.
-You know you are bringing a change that can affect many people’s routine and work patterns.
+You know you are bringing a change that can affect many people’s routines and work patterns.

-So while you are sharing the information of the upcoming change, make sure you have a handy solution for all the challenges that would arrive after the implementation of change.
-List down what could come and how your team would react if things don’t go very well.
+So while you are sharing the information about the upcoming change, make sure you have a handy solution for all the challenges that will arrive after the implementation of the change.
+List down what could come and how your team would react if things didn’t go very well.

 Keep in mind all these aspects while you discuss the changes with your team.
 They will only be convinced about the transformation if they find you confident enough to make the change possible.

 3. Set Your Team’s Expectations After the Change